aymanoski69/RT-RedditFakeNewsClassifierPipeline/README.md

-THIS PROJECT STILL NEEDS SOME FINAL TOTCH , BUT IT S WORKING
+THIS PROJECT STILL NEEDS SOME FINAL TOUCHs , BUT IT S WORKING

 -------------------------------------------------------------
 FIRST: you need to download my Fakenewsclassifier model from kaggle : https://www.kaggle.com/models/lambarkiaymane/fakenewsclassifier